elifkrtl/pkNN/README.md

 In this project, the $p$-adic metric defined on rational numbers is coupled with $k$-NN algorithm.
 According to the theorem of Ostrowski, there are only two nontrivial absolute values on $\mathbb{Q}$, which are the usual absolute value and a $p$-adic absolute value for a prime $p$.

 This project is a part of a scientfic research which is under review now.
+If you want to try <b>pkNN</b> in Python, please import our <b>p_adic.py</b> module first.

 <h2>The $p$-Adic Metric </h2>